eleonora-minaeva/eleonora-minaeva.github.io/index.md

 </ul>

 ## Journal Publications
+1. Kostelka, F., Alberdi, M., Bradley, M., Fiselier, T., Jabbour, A., Mansour, N., Minaeva, E., Porciuleanu, S. & Rafailova, D. (2026).
+Mass Attitudes towards Russia’s Aggression against Ukraine: Tentative Support for Top-Down Opinion Formation.
+Forthcoming in *European Journal of Political Research*.
-1. Minaeva, E., Rumiantseva, A., Zavadskaya, M. (2023).
+2. Minaeva, E., Rumiantseva, A & Zavadskaya, M. (2023).
 From local elections to appointments: How has municipal reform changed vote delivery in Russian municipalities? *Electoral Studies*, Vol. 85, DOI: [10.1016/j.electstud.2023.102657](https://doi.org/10.1016/j.electstud.2023.102657).
-2. Minaeva, E. (2023).
+3. Minaeva, E. (2023).
 Policy Activism in Urban Governance: The Case of Master Plan Development in Perm.
 In Jeremy Morris, Andrei Semenov, and Regina Smyth (Eds.), [*Varieties of Russian Activism: State-Society Contestation in Everyday Life*.](https://iupress.org/9780253065469/varieties-of-russian-activism/) Bloomington: Indiana University Press.
-3. Minaeva, E. (2022).
+4. Minaeva, E. (2022).
 Strategies for the Preservation and Cancellation of the Direct Election of Municipal Heads in Russia. *Universe of Russia.
 Sociology.
 Ethnology*, Vol. 31, Issue 2: 97-117. *(In Russian)*.
-4. Minaeva, E., Panov, P. (2021).
+5. Minaeva, E. & Panov, P. (2021).
 Dense Networks, Ethnic Minorities, and Electoral Mobilization in Contemporary Russia. *Problems of Post-Communism*, DOI: [10.1080/10758216.2021.1974885](https://doi.org/10.1080/10758216.2021.1974885).
-5. Minaeva, E., Panov, P. (2020).
+6. Minaeva, E. & Panov, P. (2020).
 Localization of Ethnic Groups in the Regions as a Factor of Cross-Regional Variations in Voting for United Russia. *Russian Politics*: 131-153.
 DOI: [10.30965/24518921-00502001](https://www.researchgate.net/publication/342306105_Localization_of_Ethnic_Groups_in_the_Regions_as_a_Factor_in_Cross-Regional_Variations_in_Voting_for_United_Russia). *(In Russian)*.
-6. Minaeva, E., Semenov, A. (2020).
+7. Minaeva, E. & Semenov, A. (2020).
 The Cities of Forking Streets: Trajectories of Urban Conflicts in Russia.  *The Journal of Social Policy Studies*, Vol. 19, Issue 2: 189-204. *(In Russian)*.
-7. Minaeva E., Semenov, A. (2020).
+8. Minaeva E. & Semenov, A. (2020).
 Policy Transfer in Urban Governance: The Case of Strategic Urban Planning in Russia. *Ars Administrandi*, Vol. 1: 120-136. *(In Russian)*.
-8. Minaeva E., Panov, P. (2017).
+9. Minaeva E. & Panov, P. (2017).
 Ethnic Regional Autonomies: Variation of the Correlation Between Sub-State Boundaries and Ethnic Groups’ Settlements. *Political Science*, Vol. 4: 178-205. *(In Russian)*.
-9. Minaeva E. (2016) Urban Settlement Versus Municipal District» in the Context of Vertical Power Structure: Polycentricity in Local Politicy. *Bulletin of Perm University.
+10. Minaeva E. (2016) Urban Settlement Versus Municipal District» in the Context of Vertical Power Structure: Polycentricity in Local Politicy. *Bulletin of Perm University.
 Political Science*, Vol. 1: 83-96. *(In Russian)*.

 ## Online Publications